Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Ivan had his NIW approved so that he could work as an architectural engineer in the U.S. However, he soon loses interest in the job and instead desires to become an electrical engineer instead.
 Ivan will need to prove that he is qualified to be an electrical engineer through his educational background, experience, or past successes.

-While it is not impossible, there are few people who would be able to convince the USCIS of their ability to develop enterprises in different fields that will have a substantial positive impact on the U.S. If this is the route that you wish to take, it is highly recommended that you work very closely alongside an immigration attorney to make sure that your case is waterproof.
+While it is not impossible, few people would be able to convince the USCIS of their ability to develop enterprises in different fields that will have a substantial positive impact on the U.S. If this is the route that you wish to take, you should very closely alongside an immigration attorney to make sure that your case is waterproof.

-It is important to note that physicians must work in their field in an underserved area for the first five years of their stay under EB-2 status in order to qualify for an NIW.
-Therefore, they would not be able to change jobs outside their field after NIW approval.
+It is important to note that physicians must work in their field in an underserved area for the first five years of their stay under EB-2 status to qualify for an NIW.
+Therefore, they could not change jobs outside their field after NIW approval.

-In order to understand the ins and outs of the National Interest Waiver (NIW), we must first take a look at the reason for applying for one in the first place.
-In all green card cases (with the exception of the EB-1A), the first step is to acquire a PERM Labor Certification, which involves having your employer go through a recruiting process to make sure that no qualified U.S. workers are available for your position.
+To understand the ins and outs of the National Interest Waiver (NIW), we must first look at the reason for applying for one in the first place.
+In all green card cases (except the EB-1A), the first step is to acquire a PERM Labor Certification, which involves having your employer undergo a recruiting process to ensure no qualified U.S. workers are available for your position.

-As an entrepreneur, doctor, or self-practicing engineer, you may not have an employer that can acquire a PERM on your behalf.
-The National Interest Waiver is a way for EB-2 applicants (i.e. people with advanced degrees or exceptional ability in their field) to bypass the PERM Labor Certification requirement and self-petition for a green card without an employer.
+As an entrepreneur, doctor, or self-practicing engineer, you may not have an employer to acquire a PERM on your behalf.
+The National Interest Waiver allows EB-2 applicants (i.e., people with advanced degrees or exceptional ability in their field) to bypass the PERM Labor Certification requirement and self-petition for a green card without an employer.

 Not everyone who applies for an EB-2 green card is eligible for an NIW.
-Those who wish to go around the PERM requirement need to demonstrate that their work in the U.S. will be in the national interest.
+Those who wish to go around the PERM requirement must demonstrate that their work in the U.S. will be in the national interest.
 The most recent set of criteria are:

-It is important to note that, because doctors and physicians tend to automatically fulfill all three criteria, there is a different set of rules that must be fulfilled for those in that occupation.
+It is important to note that because doctors and physicians tend to fulfill all three criteria automatically, they have a different set of rules.
 These are:

-Now that we know exactly what an NIW is and how to obtain one, we can see how the rules might allow changing jobs after national interest waiver approval.
+Now that we know precisely what an NIW is and how to obtain one, we can see how the rules might allow changing jobs after national interest waiver approval.